 Holiday allowance

-Recognised public holidays are not extra paid days off (such as a holiday).
+Recognised public holidays are not additional paid days off (like a holiday).
 In the CLA hospitality, an additional allowance is included if you actually work during the holidays.
-For actually working in a shift that starts on a holiday, with the shift extending past midnight, the compensation is:
+For actually working a shift that starts on a holiday, with the shift extending past midnight, the compensation is:

 The holiday compensation does not apply to the employee who is not yet a skilled worker.

-Does the holiday fall on your standard rostered day off or is the company closed on the holiday?
-Then you do not receive compensation.
-Does the holiday fall on your standard working day but you do not work that day because the company is closed?
-Then you do not accrue negative hours and are therefore paid time off.
+If the holiday falls on your standard rostered day off or if the business is closed on the holiday, you will not receive compensation.
+If the holiday falls on your standard working day but you do not work that day because the business is closed, you do not accrue negative hours and are therefore paid for the day off.

 Recognised CLA hospitality holidays are: New Year's Day, Easter Sunday and Monday, Ascension Day, Whit Sunday and Monday, King's Day, Christmas Day and Boxing Day.